Reservoir computing approaches for representation and classification of multivariate time series: Preliminaries

-A commonly adopted approach in machine learning is to build the sequence model as the combination of an \textit{encoding} function and a \textit{decoding} function.
-The encoder is used to generate a representation of the input, while the decoder is a discriminative (or predictive) model that computes the posterior probability of the output given the representation provided by the encoder.
-Among all possible choices for the encoding method, RNNs~\cite{bianchi2017recurrent} are a type of artificial neural network particularly suitable to model sequential data.
-An RNN is governed by the following state-update equation
+Common in machine learning is to express the classifier as a combination of an \textit{encoding} and a \textit{decoding} function.
+The encoder generates a representation of the input, while the decoder is a discriminative (or predictive) model that computes the posterior probability of the output given the encoder representation.
+An encoder based on an RNN~\cite{bianchi2017recurrent} is particularly suitable to model sequential data, and is governed by the state-update equation